 Common Eye Injuries

-- A foreign object, such as metal or glass, in the eye
+- Injuries from a foreign object, such as metal or glass, in the eye

 - Blunt force trauma to the head